 This is a best prospect industry for this country.
 Includes a market overview and trade data.

-Local application developers, freelancers, and IT companies are the major driving force behind the success of the computer software sector in Pakistan.
-There are approximately 1,500 registered local companies involved in a variety of applications development for domestic and corporate use.
-The majority of high-end companies are involved in the development and distribution of enterprise resource management and customized solutions for specific industry sectors.
-In addition, there is a growing interest from local companies and freelancers to enter the online space, especially after the launch of 3G and 4G cellular spectrums in Pakistan.
-The majority of these development activities involve consumer applications based on Android or Apple platforms, website development, e-wallets/payments, e-commerce, and online gaming.
-Most foreign firms operate either through their appointed local distributor or by having their own office with fully-equipped technical and support teams to cater to their customers’ needs.
+In addition, there is a growing interest from local companies and freelancers to enter the online social media and cellular applications, especially after the launch of 3G and 4G cellular spectrums in Pakistan.
+Most of these development activities involve consumer applications based on Android or Apple platforms, website development, e-wallets/fintech, e-commerce, and gaming categories.
+Foreign firms operate either through their appointed local distributor or by having their own office with fully equipped technical and support teams to cater to their customers’ needs.

-The most promising sub-sectors for U.S. companies within the computer software sector for FY-2020 are:
+The most promising sub-sectors for U.S. companies within the computer software sector for FY-2023 are:

 - Company Acquisitions and Mergers